Coronavirus advice & guidance

-The UK is now in lockdown.
-This means that you should stay at home for the next three weeks.
-Outside of a few exceptions, you should only leave your house to buy food/supplies/medicines, go to work if you are defined as a key worker, care for a vulnerable person, for unlimited daily exercise or to meet a member of a different household outdoors whilst observing the 2 metre rule.
+The UK remains in lockdown.
+This means that you should stay at home as much as possible.
+Outside of a few exceptions, you should only leave your house to buy food/supplies/medicines, go to work if you absolutely cannot work from home, care for a vulnerable person, for unlimited daily exercise or to meet a member of a different household outdoors whilst observing the 2 metre rule.

 Please avoid public transport where you cannot maintain 2 meters between passengers.
 Try to make alternative arrangements.
 Public transport services are also being impacted so please keep checking updates for services around Greater Manchester here.’

 How can I help?